jacob5412/2023FA_MSAI_339/Homework3/mongo_db.md

   title: 'Un uomo in ginocchio',
   year: 1979
 }
-...
+... and so on ...
 ```

-... and so on ...

-The output is given in
+There's a script called `retrieve_movies.js` that can be run using `node`.
+Ensure that you create a file called `db_creds.json` before you run the file.
+The full output is given in `movies_query_results.json`